Energy storage: Chemical

-Power to gas
+Power-to-gas

-Power to gas is the conversion of electricity to a gaseous fuel such as hydrogen or methane.
+Power-to-gas is the conversion of electricity to a gaseous fuel such as hydrogen or methane.
 The three commercial methods use electricity to reduce water into hydrogen and oxygen by means of electrolysis.

 In the first method, hydrogen is injected into the natural gas grid or is used for transportation.
 The second method is to combine the hydrogen with carbon dioxide to produce methane using a methanation reaction such as the Sabatier reaction, or biological methanation, resulting in an extra energy conversion loss of 8%.
 The methane may then be fed into the natural gas grid.
 The third method uses the output gas of a wood gas generator or a biogas plant, after the biogas upgrader is mixed with the hydrogen from the electrolyzer, to upgrade the quality of the biogas.

 Hydrogen

 The element hydrogen can be a form of stored energy.
 Hydrogen can produce electricity via a hydrogen fuel cell.
-Green hydrogen, from electrolysis of water, is a more economical means of long-term renewable energy storage in terms of capital expenditures than pumped-storage hydroelectricity or batteries.

 At penetrations below 20% of the grid demand, renewables do not severely change the economics; but beyond about 20% of the total demand, external storage becomes important.
 If these sources are used to make ionic hydrogen, they can be freely expanded.
 A 5-year community-based pilot program using wind turbines and hydrogen generators began in 2007 in the remote community of Ramea, Newfoundland and Labrador.
 A similar project began in 2004 on Utsira, a small Norwegian island.

 Energy losses involved in the hydrogen storage cycle come from the electrolysis of water, liquification or compression of the hydrogen and conversion to electricity.

-About 50 kW·h (180 MJ) of solar energy is required to produce a kilogram of hydrogen, so the cost of the electricity is crucial.
-At $0.03/kWh, a common off-peak high-voltage line rate in the United States, hydrogen costs $1.50 per kilogram for the electricity, equivalent to $1.50/gallon for gasoline.
-Other costs include the electrolyzer plant, hydrogen compressors or liquefaction, storage and transportation.